I've been buying and selling Stocks for over a decade and love sharing my tips and tricks of the trade.

 Go Big or Go Home

-In-person only auctions tend to have better deals than online auctions because too many people are watching and bidding online.
-If you go in person, maybe there's 100 people there, but only a few of them want the thing that you want.
-Don't be afraid to take something kind of goofy, because it wouldn't be for sale used if people didn't occasionally buy them.
+In-person-only auctions tend to have better deals than online auctions because too many people are watching and bidding online.
+If you go in person, maybe there are 100 people there, but only a few of them want the thing that you want.
+Don't be afraid to take something kind of goofy because it wouldn't be for sale used if people didn't occasionally buy them.

 Find uninstallers and demolition crews.
-Often times, they'll bulldoze apartments and condos and take out the working units if they know someone who will buy them *hint hint*.
+Oftentimes, they'll bulldoze apartments and condos and take out the working units if they know someone who will buy them *hint hint*.
 I got 15 dishwashers for $100 last month from a demo crew that was overjoyed that they weren't going to be thrown away.
-Honestly, they were plain but all worked fine and they looked nice enough to sell fast.
+Honestly, they were plain, but all worked fine, and they looked nice enough to sell fast.
 One time I bought an entire apartment worth of stoves.
-I had storage units piled ten stoves deep and two stoves high.
-One time I bought 30 ping pong tables, and was flipping them as fast as I could for double what I bought them for.
+I had storage units piled 10 stoves deep and two stoves high.
+One time I bought 30 ping pong tables and was flipping them as fast as I could for double what I bought them for.

 Little deals pay the bills and keep you hustling, but big deals make you feel good inside.

 Opportunities come infrequently.
 When it rains gold, put out the bucket, not the thimble.

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.